Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of Yamaha Motor Ventures - Top VCs in Food and Beverage

-Yamaha Motor Ventures is the corporate venture capital arm of Yamaha Motor, investing from seed to late stage.
-The firm backs startups in robotics, agtech, and food, with a focus on technologies that have strategic value.
+Yamaha Motor Ventures is the corporate venture capital arm of Yamaha Motor, investing in robotics, food, and AgTech.
+They back companies developing new technologies with the potential to create significant industrial impact.

-• Industries of focus: AgTech, Automotive, Food and Beverage, Transportation, Wellness, Robotics
+• Industries of focus: AgTech, Food and Beverage, Automotive, Transportation, Wellness

 • Founded: 2015

-• Notable portfolio companies: Shippeo, PrecisionHawk, Veo Robotics, Soft Robotics
+• Notable portfolio companies: Shippeo, Soft Robotics, PrecisionHawk, Veo Robotics

 You can refer to their website here.